kwaldenphd/matplotlib-intro/README.md

 242. For more on customization options when saving a figure as an image:
 - [`matplotlib.pyplot.savefig`](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.savefig.html)

+<blockquote>Q5: Add lines of code for each of the plots generated for Q4 to save the plot as an image file.</blockquote>

 # Best Practices for Data Visualization